naninovel/docs/docs/guide/configuration.md

 Property | Default Value | Description
 --- | --- | ---
-Defaul Printer Id | Dialogue | ID of the text printer to use by default.
+Default Printer Id | Dialogue | ID of the text printer to use by default.
-Max Print Delay | 0.06 | Max typing delay.
-Determines print speed interval.
+Max Reveal Delay | 0.06 | Delay limit (in seconds) when revealing (printing) the text messages.
+Increasing the value will lower the reveal speed.
 Default Metadata | Object Ref | Metadata to use by default when creating text printer actors and custom metadata for the created actor ID doesn't exist.
 Metadata | Object Ref | Metadata to use when creating text printer actors with specific IDs.
+Scene Origin | (0.5, 0.0) | Origin point used for reference when positioning actors on scene.
 Default Easing | Linear | Eeasing function to use by default for all the actor modifications (changing appearance, position, tint, etc).

 </div>